Read some inspirational quotes!

 William E. Burrows

-cofounder of the Alliance to Rescue Civilization (ARC) and a member of our Scientific Advisory Board.
+cofounder of the Alliance to Rescue Civilization (ARC) (which was merged into the Lifeboat Foundation) and a member of our Advisory Board until his death.

 George W. Bush